Crypter-File-Transfer/Crypter/Documentation/Development/Development Environment Setup.md

 3. Set `Crypter.API` as the startup project in Visual Studio.
 4. Either run the startup project by clicking the green arrow in Visual Studio, or by pressing F5.

-This will run the API on `https://localhost:44357`.
+This will run the API on `https://localhost:5003`.
 Make sure you navigate to this address in your browser before trying to use the API.
-You will need to acknowledge the API's self-signed certificate.
+You may need to acknowledge the API's self-signed certificate.

 ## Crypter.Web

-1. Review and configure the `.\Crypter.Web\appsettings.json` file.
+1. Review and configure the `.\Crypter.Web\wwwroot\appsettings.json` file.
 2. Open `.\Crypter.Web` in a terminal.
 3. Invoke `dotnet run`.